jankal13/jankal13.github.io/RESUME.md

 # Dr. Jan Kalbantner
-Senior Manager @ Capgemini Invent | Enable businesses to secure their data and their customers' data
+Enable businesses to secure their data and their customers' data

 [cv@kalbantner.de](mailto:cv@kalbantner.de) | [kalbantner.com](https://www.kalbantner.com) | [linkedin.com/in/jankalbantner](https://www.linkedin.com/in/jankalbantner/)

 ### About me
-Senior manager with over a decade experience in cybersecurity and data privacy, specializing in securing infrastructures, developing resilient security strategies, and leading global interdisciplinary teams.
-Proven track record in compliance with international standards and implementing advanced tools for infrastructure and application security.
-Experienced in different roles with a history of success in research, project management, and technological innovation across various industries including critical infrastructure research, manufacturing, financial services, professional services, and automotive.
-Passionate about new technologies and enabling businesses globally.
+Visionary leader with over 13 years of experience building resilient, business-aligned security programs across global enterprise environments.
+Expert at translating complex technical risks into actionable business strategies that protect organizational assets while fostering innovation.
+Proven track record in orchestrating large-scale security transformations and navigating high-stakes regulatory landscapes in finance, automotive and critical infrastructure.
+Dedicated to maturing security posture as a competitive advantage and a pillar of operational excellence.

 ### Work Experience

 #### Senior Manager, Capgemini Invent
-Germany | Remote
+Stuttgart, Germany | Hybrid
 *September 2025 - Present*

-+ Capability Unit: Enterprise Transformation
-+ Focus: Information Security & Cybersecurity Strategy
++ Serves as a high-level strategic advisor to C-suite executives, architecting comprehensive cybersecurity transformations and resilient global strategies for DAX and MDAX organizations across diverse industries.
++ Orchestrates the delivery of complex, multi-million-euro project portfolios while leading high-performing, multidisciplinary teams to ensure operational excellence and strategic alignment.
++ Drives significant business development and commercial growth, securing multiple cybersecurity consulting contracts through expert stakeholder management and value-driven solutioning.
++ Spearheads the strategic development of the cybersecurity service portfolio, defining market-leading offerings that address emerging threats and regulatory shifts.

 #### Senior Information Security Manager, Porsche
 Stuttgart, Germany | Hybrid
 *June 2024 - August 2025*

-+ Directed global cybersecurity operations, achieving a 30% reduction in security incidents within 6 months by implementing application security (i.e. SSDLC, DevSecOps, etc.), endpoint security (i.e. DLP, Zero Trust, PAM, etc.) and infrastructure security (i.e. NGFW, IPS, CASB, etc.).
-+ Led a team of 7 external team members, managing a budget of 1.7 million EUR, and enhancing overall efficiency by 20% through interdisciplinary projects on AI/ML, cryptography, ICT & OT security, and cloud security.
++ Orchestrated a comprehensive global security transformation that reduced enterprise-wide incidents by 30% through the strategic deployment of Zero Trust, DevSecOps, and cloud-native defense architectures.
++ Steered a €1.7M strategic budget and cross-functional team to drive a 20% gain in operational efficiency by pioneering AI/ML, advanced cryptography, and OT security initiatives.
-+ Designed and implemented a global Information Security Service Desk, streamlining issue resolution times by 50% across international locations and ensuring 99.99% availability in emergency situations.
++ Architected a global Information Security Service Delivery model that optimized incident response times by 50% while maintaining 99.99% availability for mission-critical international operations.
-+ Implemented information security policies that adhere to standards such as TISAX, ISO 27001, NIST 800-53, or NIS2, increasing compliance by 15%.
++ Advanced corporate governance by aligning global security policies with TISAX, ISO 27001, and NIS2 standards, resulting in a 15% increase in measurable compliance maturity.

 #### Cyber Security Manager, KPMG Ignition Tokyo
 Tokyo, Japan | Hybrid
 *September 2023 - May 2024*

-+ Boosted incident resolution efficiency by 20% through significant security initiatives such as security workflows.
++ Enhanced operational resilience and incident resolution efficiency by 20% through the strategic design and implementation of automated security orchestration workflows.
-+ Reduced response times by 50% by playing a key role in SIEM, SOAR, SOC monitoring, and triage operations using Microsoft Sentinel.
++ Modernized global security operations by engineering a high-performance SOC framework utilizing Microsoft Sentinel (SIEM/SOAR), resulting in a 50% reduction in Mean Time to Respond (MTTR).
-+ Improved compliance with ISO 27001:2022 by 25% by identifying and resolving over 30 critical security vulnerabilities.
++ Elevated organizational risk posture and ISO 27001:2022 compliance maturity by 25% through the systemic identification and remediation of critical enterprise vulnerabilities.
-+ Helped with shaping and issuing the first AI and post-quantum cryptography policies.
++ Future-proofed the enterprise by spearheading the development and governance of inaugural corporate policies for Artificial Intelligence (AI) and Post-Quantum Cryptography.

 #### Chief Information Security Officer, Wechselgott
-Tokyo, Japan | Remote
+Tokyo, Japan | Hybrid
 *September 2022 - August 2023*

-+ Managed and refined AWS, Azure, and Kubernetes infrastructure, supporting a 300% annual customer growth rate.
++ Engineered and scaled resilient multi-cloud infrastructures across AWS, Azure, and Kubernetes to support organizational hyper-growth, facilitating a 300% annual increase in customer acquisition.
-+ Achieved full compliance with ISO 27001:2022, OWASP Top 10, EBA Guidelines (IT Grundschutz), and NIST 800-53, ensuring robust security standards.
++ Architected and institutionalized a comprehensive GRC framework that achieved full compliance with ISO 27001:2022, EBA Guidelines, and NIST 800-53, securing the firm's regulatory "license to operate."
-+ Provided leadership to internal and external teams, effectively managing a 500,000 EUR budget and integrating new security tools (DAST, SAST, IAST, SCA) into code pipelines, enhancing code quality by 25% and reducing vulnerabilities by 40%.
++ Directed a €500k strategic security investment to integrate a sophisticated DevSecOps pipeline (SAST/DAST/IAST), resulting in a 40% reduction in production vulnerabilities and a 25% improvement in code quality.

 #### IT Infrastructure & Cybersecurity Manager, Wechselgott
-London, United Kingdom | Remote
+London, United Kingdom | Hybrid
 *June 2020 - September 2022*

-+ Led a team of 5 infrastructure & cybersecurity specialists, enhancing incident response time by 60% through the implementation of new security best practices
++ Optimized organizational resilience by leading a high-performing team of specialists to achieve a 60% acceleration in incident response capabilities through the adoption of modernized security protocols.
-+ Planned, managed, and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products, ensuring compliance and security
++ Spearheaded the end-to-end certification and implementation of ISO 27001 and BSI 200 standards across all products and infrastructure, establishing a foundational culture of security and compliance.
-+ Introduced Infrastructure-as-a-Code (IaaC), achieving over 99.95% availability and total infrastructure recovery within 30 minutes
++ Drove a transformative shift to Infrastructure-as-Code (IaaC), drastically enhancing business continuity by guaranteeing 99.95% system availability and a 30-minute full-disaster recovery objective.

 #### IT Infrastructure & Cybersecurity Specialist, Wechselgott
 London, United Kingdom | Remote
 *May 2019 - June 2020*

-+ Conducted comprehensive vulnerability assessments and security audits, enhancing security protocols by 20%.
++ Strengthened the enterprise security posture by 20% through the execution of comprehensive vulnerability assessments and the strategic redesign of organizational security protocols.
-+ Spearheaded the integration of advanced SIEM tools, achieving a 30% faster threat response time.
++ Advanced the organization's proactive defense capability by architecting a sophisticated SIEM environment, resulting in a 30% acceleration in threat detection and response.
-+ Collaborated with development teams to integrate secure coding practices, mitigating security risks by 45%.
++ Institutionalized "secure-by-design" principles across the development lifecycle, mitigating systemic security risks by 45% through high-impact cross-functional collaboration.

 #### Doctoral Researcher, Royal Holloway University of London
 London, United Kingdom | Hybrid
 *October 2019 - May 2023*

-+ Conducted academic research in security and privacy of P2P systems, resulting in 8 peer-reviewed publications, contributing to the advancement of cybersecurity knowledge.
-+ Analyzed data, formulated theses, and conducted various experiments, enhancing the understanding of security protocols and privacy measures.
++ Advanced global cybersecurity discourse and intellectual capital through the publication of eight peer-reviewed studies focused on the security and privacy of peer-to-peer (P2P) systems.
-+ Managed self-directed projects for the doctoral thesis (PhD), demonstrating strong project management and independent research skills.
++ Engineered rigorous experimental methodologies to analyze and validate security protocols, providing data-driven solutions for emerging privacy challenges in complex, distributed architectures.
++ Demonstrated high-level project management and strategic analytical leadership while delivering a multi-year doctoral thesis at one of the world's premier Information Security research institutions.

 #### Research Assistant, Royal Holloway University of London